CognitoIdentityProvider / Client / initiate_auth

 • AuthenticationResult (dict) –

-The result of the authentication response.
-This result is only returned if the caller doesn’t need to pass another challenge.
-If the caller does need to pass another challenge before it gets tokens, ChallengeName, ChallengeParameters, and Session are returned.
+The result of a successful and complete authentication request.
+This result is only returned if the user doesn’t need to pass another challenge.
+If they must pass another challenge before they get tokens, Amazon Cognito returns a challenge in ChallengeName, ChallengeParameters, and Session response parameters.

 • AccessToken (string) –